supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L15_Package_Management_with_Azure_Artifacts.md

 17. In the **Administrator: Windows PowerShell** window, run the following to create a **.nupkg** file from the project.

-     > **Note**: This is a shortcut to package the NuGet bits for deployment.
-NuGet is highly customizable.
-To learn more, refer to the [NuGet package creation page](https://docs.microsoft.com/en-us/nuget/create-packages/overview-and-workflowhttps:/docs.microsoft.com/en-us/nuget/create-packages/overview-and-workflow).

      ```
       cd "<path>"
      ```

      >**Note**: Navigate to file explorer and copy the path and replace the "<path"> with path which you copied from file explorer.